MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 - The required workload isn't onboarded.
 For example, E5 customers without the Microsoft Defender for Identity workload turned on, has all, or most, Identity-related metrics grayed out.
 - The required workload is onboarded, but to a limited extent.
 For instance:
-  - A customer with a E3/P1 license has Defender for Endpoint workload enabled but without all the features of an E5/P2 license.
+  - A customer with an E3/P1 license has Defender for Endpoint workload enabled but without all the features of an E5/P2 license.
   - Microsoft Defenders for Endpoint customers see the "% of iOS devices not covered by security agents" metric grayed out if there are no onboarded or discovered iOS devices.

 - The respective control in Secure score that the metric is based on is invalid for any reason, such as completed or risk accepted.